MISP/misp-training-lea/README.md

 2. rename it to match the course name: `e.xxx-my-course`
 3. edit `e.xxx-my-course/slides.tex` to update the course title
 4. edit `e.xxx-my-course/content.tex` to add the course's content
-5. include `e.xxx-my-course` in the list of the slidecks variables
+5. include `e.xxx-my-course` in the list of the slidecks variables in the build file `build.sh`
 6. run `build.sh` to compile it

 # License